Active Learning Through a Covering Lens: Introduction

-When the data distribution is not known, as is the case in most practical settings, we show that \pcov\ can be reduced to \maxcov\ when using the empirical data distribution. \maxcov\ is known to be NP-hard \citep{nemhauser1978analysis}.
-We then adapt a greedy algorithm for the selection of $b$ examples from a fixed finite training set of unlabeled examples (the training set), which guarantees $1-\frac{1}{e}$ approximation to the problem (see Section~\ref{sec:method}).
+When using the empirical data distribution, we further show that \pcov\ can be reduced to \maxcov\ -- a known classical NP-hard problem \citep{nemhauser1978analysis} (see Section~\ref{sec:prob_cover}).
+To obtain a practical AL strategy, in Section~\ref{sec:method} we adapt a greedy algorithm for the selection of $b$ examples from a fixed finite training set of unlabeled examples (the training set), which guarantees $1-\frac{1}{e}$ approximation to the problem.
 We call this new method \probcover.

-In Section~\ref{sec:empirical_results} we empirically evaluate the performance of \probcover\ on several computer vision datasets, including CIFAR-10, CIFAR-100, Tiny-ImageNet, and subsets of ImageNet. \probcover\ is thus shown to significantly outperform all alternative deep AL methods in the very low budget regime.
+In Section~\ref{sec:empirical_results} we empirically evaluate the performance of \probcover\ on several computer vision datasets, including CIFAR-10, CIFAR-100, Tiny-ImageNet, ImageNet and its subsets. \probcover\ is thus shown to significantly outperform all alternative deep AL methods in the very low-budget regime.
 Additionally, \probcover\ improves the performance of state-of-the-art semi-supervised methods, which were thought until recently to make AL redundant \citep{chan2021marginal}, allowing for the learning of computer vision tasks with very few annotated examples.

-\myparagraph{Relation to prior art} In addition to the principle of uncertainty sampling, many AL strategies employ the principle of diversity sampling, querying examples from different parts of the distribution (e.g, \citep{DBLP:conf/iclr/AshZK0A20,gao2020consistency,gissin2019discriminative,hong2020deep,kirsch2019batchbald,mahmood2021low,shui2020deep,yin2017deep}).
-While diverse sets of examples are expected to cover more of the training distribution, we maximize the coverage directly, which is especially beneficial in the low-budget regime.

-Recently, a line of works propose AL methods based on an approximation to the facility location problem \citep{farahani2009facility,mahmood2021low,sener2018active,wei2015submodularity,wen2022active,zhdanov2019diverse}, which is a variation of a covering problem.
-In the facility location problem, the entire distribution is covered with a fixed number of balls, which can vary in size, while in \probcover\ the size of the balls is fixed, and we allow the coverage of smaller parts of the distribution.
-While this difference may seem minor, in the low-budget regime, when the budget is not large enough to represent the data, examples chosen by the facility location problem are not representative, and lead to poor performance (see Fig.~\ref{fig:coreset_maxcov_comparison} and discussion in Section~\ref{sec:coreset_duality})
+\myparagraph{Relation to prior art} Recent work investigated AL methods based on an approximation to a \emph{facility location problem} \citep{wen2022active,mahmood2021low,zhdanov2019diverse,sener2018active,wei2015submodularity}, which is a variant of the covering problem.
+In the \emph{minimax facility location problem} \citep{farahani2009facility}, the entire distribution is covered with a fixed number of balls, which can vary in size, whereas in \probcover\ the size of the balls is fixed, and we are allowed to cover only part of the total distribution.
+While this difference may seem minor, in the low-budget regime, when the budget is not large enough to represent the data, examples chosen by the facility location problem are not representative (as illustrated in Fig.~\ref{fig:method_vis}), which leads to poor performance (as shown in Fig.~\ref{fig:coreset_maxcov_comparison}).